 The inference of a quasispecies-like behavior led us to analyze possible clustering between the isolated RNAse sections.
 When the 92 sequences were submitted to Clustal X (Isolated sequences plus element Tpv2-6 isolated by Garber et al., 1999) it was difficult to limit clustering for some sequences.
 Therefore, we analyzed the same sequences using a whole new package "PAQ" (Partitional Analysis in Quasispecies) which has already been implemented for retroviral sequences (Baccam et al., 2001).
 Eight non-overlapping clusters were defined and eight sequences were left out of any cluster using an optimal radius value of 6 differences (Table 1).
-PAQ uses hamming distance to create groups where the degree of separation between each sequence reflects similarity, and the separation depends on nucleotide or aminoacid changes from one sequence to another.
+PAQ uses hamming distance to create groups where the degree of separation between each sequence to another.
 While Clustal relies on a progressive alignment where all the sequences become related, PAQ excludes under-represented sequences or sequences that are far from most common variants in sequences space, thereby not forcing relationships.
-PAQ only assumes that closely related sequences should differ by a small number of changes while additional preestablished evolutionary processes are the basis of programs like Clustal.
+PAQ only assumes that closely related sequences should differ by a small number of changes while additional pre-established evolutionary processes are the basis of programs like Clustal.
 These more complicated assumptions make not work so well with scarce data, or when data comes from retroelements, which usually violate the assumptions because of their distinct evolutionary patterns.